Free Sound Board for Teachers

 How to use this in your class

-- •Assign a specific sound to each transition — bell for attention, drum roll for countdowns, claps for celebration.
+- •Assign a specific cue to each transition — bell for attention, drum roll for countdowns, celebration for a win.

 - •Use the bell sound instead of raising your voice to get the class's attention.